Idan-Alter/idan-alter.github.io/_posts/2022-11-01-JavaScript-Miscellanea.md

 ### Drawing a Cartesian plane

 You can imagine that using the canvas to draw points in a Cartesian plane will be useful in a blog about math.
-Unfortunately for me, the creators of p5.js had the computer graphics community in mind when choosing default settings.
+Unfortunately for me, the creators of p5.js followed the HTML standards when choosing default settings.
 I specifically don't enjoy their answers to the following questions:
 - Where is the origin?
     >"top-left."
 - In which way are the axes directed?